tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-07-Ins_Asyncio_Revised.md

 * What would be an example of a synchronous (sequential) vs asychronous (non-sequential) process?

   **Answer:** Imagine an application needs to send an API request and receive the corresponding response for 12 URLs.
 Each request takes 5 seconds to send to the API and 55 seconds for the API to return a response.
 A sequential process could be to send a request, wait for the response, and then move onto the next URL, resulting in a total completion time of 720 seconds or 12 minutes ((5 second request + 55 response) x 12 URLs); however, a non-sequential process could be to send a request, and while waiting for the response, send the next request for the next URL and so on for all 12 URLs.
-This would mean that the total completion time would be cut to 330 seconds ((5 second request x 12 URLs) + 55 second response for all 12 URLs).
+This would mean that the total completion time would be cut to 330 seconds or 5 1/2 minutes ((5 second request x 12 URLs) + 55 second response for all 12 URLs).

 Then open the solution file and explain the following:

 * We say that an object is an awaitable object if it can be used in an await expression.
 Many asyncio APIs are designed to accept awaitables; there are three main types of awaitable objects: Coroutines, Tasks, and Futures.